-All students are involved in a Buddy program that runs across the school.
-Each week activities are organised by the senior partners that involve working together and sharing ideas.
-Activities have included tree planting, games, card making and sharing stories.
+All students are involved in a Buddy program that runs from Foundation to Year 6.
+Each week activities are organised that involve working together and sharing ideas.
+Activities have included tree planting, games, card making, cooking and STEM.

 Junior School Council

 One of the key elements of learning responsibility is to have the opportunity to think about and discuss items which will directly affect our daily situation.
 Two representatives from each class are chosen by their peers to form the Junior School Council.
-This group meets regularly to discuss issues of concern among the students and to plan activities and community fundraisers.
-The children are always enthusiastic and take their positions very seriously.
+This group meets regularly to discuss issues of concern among the students and to plan activities,community fundraisers and give our student cohort voice and agency.
+These positions are highly sought after and students take their positions very seriously.
 Issues discussed may be resolved at meetings or can be referred to the staff or School Council.
-Some of the activities undertaken by the Junior School Council include Footy Colour’s Day, Crazy hair day, Wear Pink for Breast Cancer, etc.
+Some of the activities undertaken by the Junior School Council include Footy Colour’s Day, Crazy Hair Day, Wear Pink for Breast Cancer etc.

-Every Wednesday morning at 9am is the start to our weekly school assembly.
-The beginning of the assembly always involves the students, teachers and parents singing our National Anthem.
+Every Friday morning at 9:05 am our School Assemblies commence.
+The beginning of the assembly always involves the students, teachers and parents singing our National Anthem and Acknowledging Country.
 The assemblies are run by senior students, with various representatives introducing speakers to the group.
 Assemblies include:

 - Upcoming events and activities